-- Main menu tabs: The main tabs divide the settings into functional groups for the available measurements.
-For the 3DM-GX5-15 these include calculated measurements (Estimation Filter) and direct inertial sensor measurements (IMU/AHRS). - b.
-Message Format (first sub-menu tab): Under each main menu tab there are additional submenu tabs, including the Message Format tab, which allows the user to select the measurement type to be displayed and recorded (b1) and the data rate in samples/second(b2). - c.
-Measurement parameters: Available sub-menu tabs depend on the selected main menu tab.
-They include the configurable settings for each measurement. - d.
-Scrolling: used to navigate to additional sub-menus - e.
-Help button: Enable the context-sensitive help menu for more information (see Interactive Help Menu on page 13).
+- a.
+Main menu tabs: The main tabs divide the settings into functional groups for the available measurements.
+For the 3DM-GX5-10 these include - b.
+Message Format: allows the user to select the measurement type to be displayed and recorded and the data rate in samples/second. - c.
+Help button: Enable the context-sensitive help menu for explanations of specific settings.